Use the Samsung Messages app on your Galaxy phone

 When it comes to giving your phone style, Samsung has you covered.
-To customize the way your Messages appear, try changing the theme on your phone.
+To customize the way your Messages app appears, try changing the theme on your phone.

-Create and Schedule
+Create and schedule a message

-Open Messages on your phone, and then touch Compose in the lower right-hand corner.
+Open Messages on your phone, and then tap Compose in the lower right-hand corner.